bgaze/bootstrap-form/README.md

 # Bootstrap 4 forms builder for Laravel 5.8+ <!-- omit in toc -->

+> BF is mainly inspired by [Dwight Watson's](https://github.com/dwightwatson/bootstrap-form) and [Michael Burgin's](https://github.com/realripley00/bootstrap-form) awesome work.
+> Credits and many thanks to them :-)

 This package (BF) uses in background [Laravel Collective HTML helpers](https://laravelcollective.com/docs/5.8/html) to simplify Bootstrap 4 forms creation into Laravel applications.

 Model form binding and automatic error display are supported, as well as all Bootstrap forms features : form layouts, custom fields, input groups, ...

-> BF is heavily inspired by [Dwight Watson's](https://github.com/dwightwatson/bootstrap-form) and [Michael Burgin's](https://github.com/realripley00/bootstrap-form) awesome work.
-> Credits and many thanks to them :-)
+Any contribution or feedback is highly welcomed.
+For that, please create a pull request or [submit a new issue](https://github.com/bgaze/bootstrap-form/issues/new).

 ## Table of content <!-- omit in toc -->